Different Types of Mutual Funds in India

 1. Growth Funds:

 These funds invest a considerable portion in growth sectors with the primary purpose of capital appreciation.
 The investor’s wealth is increased by reinvesting earnings/profits from prior investments.
-This is suitable for investors who have idle money and can take high-risk.
+This suits investors who have idle money and can take high risks.

 2. Income Funds:

-They invest in fixed-income instruments like bonds, and debentures with the main objective to deliver consistent income to investors in the form of dividends or coupons.
+They invest in fixed-income instruments like bonds and debentures, aiming to deliver consistent income to investors through dividends or coupons.

 3. Liquid Funds: